 Great brands for flutes include Yamaha, Trevor James, Gemeinhardt and Miyazawa.

-Whatever instrument your child learns they should have weekly music lessons to help master the basic skills of music reading, technique, good posture and most importantly how to play musically.
-There is a lot of great material on the internet and in books but the music teacher truly helps with speeding up the learning process and with helping the student stay accountable.
-It really is worth the financial investment.
+Whatever instrument your child learns they should be having weekly music lessons to help master the basic skills of music reading, technique, good posture and most importantly how to play musically.
+There is a lot of great material on the internet and in books, but the music teacher truly helps with speeding up the learning process and with helping the student stay accountable.
+It really is worth the financial investment especially in the early stages.

 I also encourage students to listen to lots of music, attend concerts and where possible be involved in school music activities and community music groups.
 Woodwind students who play in concert bands, orchestras or woodwind groups have a much lower quitting rate than those who just play at home.
 That’s why we offer weekly instrumental lessons and ensembles here at Passionate About Music Education!